 - Doing this will help to accomplish something that I want to in life, versus doing this will make my parents/teacher/friends happy

-Psst: some of these goal setting worksheets for teens PDFs should help with this.
+Psst: some of these goal setting worksheets for teens PDFs, goal setting worksheets for kids, and my article on examples of good and bad smart goals for high school students should help with this.

 #3: Come Up with Good, Better, and Best Milestones

 You then want to make sure they’ll know when they’ve reached success.
 But to only celebrate a huge milestone?
 Well, that will probably leave them upset or not wanting to do resolution-setting again.